Wasserwecken/bachelorthesis/readme.md

 To prove and show the concepts mentioned above, the floor from the analysis will be recreated as procedural material.

 ## First iteration
 In the first iteration the most perceptible features of the floor is recreated.
 This includes the planks and the wood structure for the planks.
 To begin the recreation, the order of layers from the analysis is used.
-Therefore first the planks recreated.
+Therefore the planks are recreated first.

 ![alt][Figure14]
 > *[Figure14] Left to right: Tilling & scaling, rectangle as height, render, reference photo*